ldarriba/droplets/docs/github.md

  - What you are doing, for who, and why.
  - What makes your project special and exciting.
  - How to get started.
- - Where to find key resources
+ - Where to find key resources.

 We will practise how to make changes to a file with the README.md file.